nicholasikiroma/GiveTime/README.md

 - **Non-profit dashboard:** Non-profit organizations should have access to a dashboard that allows them to manage their volunteer opportunities, view and accept volunteer applications, and track volunteer hours and impact.

-- **Volunteer dashboard:** Volunteers should have access to a dashboard that allows them to manage their profile, view their volunteer history and progress, and communicate with non-profit organizations.

-These core features will provide a solid foundation for your volunteer opportunity platform, allowing volunteers and non-profit organizations to connect and engage with one another effectively.
-As you continue to develop and refine your platform, you can add additional features and functionality based on user feedback and business needs.